 On March 30th, 2021 it was announced that Spectrum Telecom Group (NetSpectrum) would be installing fibre optic cabling in East Ferris Township improving internet speeds to the area effected.
 At this point, the coverage depicted on the map is the portion of the backbone network that has been supported by the Government of Canada’s Universal Broadband Fund.
-The Project Team has made separate applications to both levels of government to bring additional similar services to other parts of the township as well.
-At this point, no approvals have been given.

 Frequently Asked Questions: